marvelshan/HTTP-APIs/README.md

 ### Virtual environment:

+The `venv` module supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their [site](https://docs.python.org/3/library/site.html#module-site) directories.
+A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

+Source by:
 [venv — Creation of virtual environments](https://docs.python.org/3/library/venv.html)

-> The `venv` module supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their `[site](https://docs.python.org/3/library/site.html#module-site)` directories.
-A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

-### PEP8 Coding Style
+### PEP8 Coding Style:

 As Guido van Rossum said, “Code is read much more often than it’s written.”
 You may spend a few minutes, or a whole day, writing a piece of code to process user authentication.
 Once you’ve written it, you’re never going to write it again.